Public Health Cigarette Smoking Act

 The Public Health Cigarette Smoking Act is a 1970 federal law in the United States designed to limit the practice of tobacco smoking.
-As approved by the United States Congress and signed into law by President Richard Nixon, the act required a stronger health warning on cigarette packages, saying "Warning: The Surgeon General Has Determined that Cigarette Smoking Is Dangerous to Your Health".
+As approved by the United States Congress and signed into law by President Richard Nixon, the act required a stronger health warning on packages, saying "Warning: The Surgeon General Has Determined that Cigarette Smoking Is Dangerous to Your Health".
 It also banned cigarette advertisements on American radio and television.

 Origins

-The Public Health Cigarette Smoking Act was one of the major bills resulting from the 1964 report by the Surgeon General, Luther Terry.
+The Public Health Cigarette Smoking Act was one of the major bills resulting from the 1964 report by the surgeon general, Luther Terry.
 The report found that lung cancer and chronic bronchitis are causally related to cigarette smoking.
 Congress previously passed the Cigarette Labeling and Advertising Act in 1965; requiring that all cigarette packages sold in the United States carry a health warning.
-But after a recommendation by the Federal Trade Commission, the Public Health Cigarette Smoking Act amended the 1965 law so that the warnings are made in the name of the Surgeon General.
+But after a recommendation by the Federal Trade Commission, the Public Health Cigarette Smoking Act amended the 1965 law so that the warnings are made in the name of the surgeon general.

 One of the major advocates of the cigarette advertising ban was the Federal Communications Commission.
 The FCC argued that since the topic of smoking is controversial, numerous TV and radio stations continued to break the Fairness Doctrine when airing these commercials because they did not give equal time to the opposing viewpoint that smoking is dangerous.

 Passage in Congress: On June 17, 1969, the 91st Congress debated in House.
 The Public Health Cigarette Smoking Act was created because H.R.
 6543 was set to expire on July 1, 1975.
 The purpose of H.R.
 6543 was to create a warning label on cigarette packages.
 Before H.R.
 6543 was set to expire, many people such as the Surgeon General wanted to create a stronger warning label.
-The bill required cigarette packages to be labeled the following, “Warning, The Surgeon General has determined that cigarette smoking is dangerous to your health and may cause lung cancer or other diseases.”
+The bill required cigarette packages to be labeled the following, "Warning, The Surgeon General has determined that cigarette smoking is dangerous to your health and may cause lung cancer or other diseases."
 During the debate, there were ongoing arguments.
 For example, the tobacco growers argued that they grow tobacco, not cancer.
 The tobacco company and growers were scared that they were going to be put out of business and the health department was scared more people would die from cigarette smoking.
 On, December 12, 1969, The Senate debated, amended, and passed the bill.
-During the debate, a chart was showed, presenting information of death rates and cigarette smoking.
-The chart shows that more cigarettes one smokes, the higher the death rate goes up.
+During the debate, a chart was shown, depicting the correlation between death rates and cigarette smoking.
+The chart showed that the death rate goes up as the number of cigarettes smoked increases.